Point Defiance Park: Science and Math Institute

 In the fall of 2009, Tacoma Public Schools opened the Science and Math Institute (SAMI), a science- and math-centered magnet high school within Point Defiance Park.
 SAMI features classes on the beach, pagoda, forests, and Zoo.
-Metro Parks was approached by the school district and gave them space for portable classrooms.
+Metro Parks was approached by the school district and gave them space for portable classrooms on the site of the recently evicted Camp 6 Logging Museum.
 The school has a concept and schedule similar to the district's other Magnet high school, Tacoma School of the Arts (TSOTA).
 The SAMI institute features classes on natural sciences and mathematics.
 SAMI is an early introductory to the STEM classes and possible school routes and lifestyles.

 Landscapes and activities

-In addition to old-growth forest with 450-year-old Douglas fir (Mountaineer Tree) are 250-foot vertical bluffs exposing rich geology.
-Groups and individuals regularly gather at the park for picnics, weddings, organized runs, and other special events.
-In 2022 Five Mile Drive’s outer loop became pedestrian and bicycle only.
-The park has an off-leash dog park; fee-based attractions include Point Defiance Zoo & Aquarium.
+In addition to old-growth forest with 450-year-old Douglas firs are 250-foot vertical bluffs exposing the area's geologic history.
+The park has an off-leash dog park; fee-based attractions include Point Defiance Zoo & Aquarium and Fort Nisqually.

-As the largest urban park in Pierce County, the network of roads and trails weaving through the forest preserve provides a quiet retreat for joggers, cyclists, and hikers.
-Trails are marked with symbols.
-The outer loop of Five Mile Drive was permanently closed to cars in 2022.
+The park has a large network of roads and trails that are primarily used by joggers, cyclists, and hikers.
+The outer loop of Five Mile Drive was permanently closed to vehicular traffic in 2022 to prevent further erosion issues but remains accessible to non-vehicular users.
 There are many hiking trails along Pt.
-Defiance's cliffs, that have sweeping views of Vashon Island, Dalco Passage, Gig Harbor, and the Tacoma Narrows Bridge.
-The road network also passes by Fort Nisqually.
+Defiance's bluffs and through its forest, including trails with sweeping views of Vashon Island, Dalco Passage, Gig Harbor, and the Tacoma Narrows Bridge.

-On Owen beach you can find kayakers, people fishing, and beach goers.
-Boating is also a popular practice in the waters of Point Defiance Park.
-The Marina is a common place for fishing year round.
-Chinook salmon and squid are two of the most popular catches during the fall, with Slag and Clay banks also being very popular.

-The Point Defiance Zoo and Aquarium is a constant year round activity available to park goers.

-Community involvement

-Tacomans appealed to President Grover Cleveland in 1888 to repurpose Point Defiance from a military reserve to a park; in 1905 President Theodore Roosevelt signed legislation giving city full title to park.
-The park's first superintendent, Ebenezer Roberts, asked schoolchildren in 1895 to donate rose clippings to start a rose garden; today gardens have expanded to include native plants, herbs, iris, dahlia, and fuchsia; volunteers contribute time and plants.
-Citywide 2005 Park Bond Program provides $5.5 million to improve Point Defiance Park; projects include restoration of the Pagoda, trail maintenance, soil decontamination and converting mowed turf to habitat plantings.
-More than 1,500 citizens have engaged in the park's 2005 Park Improvement Bond planning since the process began in 2008.
+From 1964 to 2010, the Camp 6 Logging Museum operated in the park.

+Concerts

+Beginning in 2025, Dune Peninsula at the park will be home to a series of summer concerts that are operated under a five-year contract with AEG Live.
+A temporary stage and an area with capacity for 5,000 spectators will be constructed on the site along with concessions and restrooms.